-A key factor in the buying decision of many home broadband customers is speed, and mobile is no different — nobody wants to be growing old as web pages load, or pulling their hair out waiting for that important download.
+A critical factor in the buying decision of many home broadband customers is speed, and mobile internet is no different — nobody wants to be growing old as web pages load, or pulling their hair out waiting for that vital download.

-For the most up-to-date information on broadband speeds, check out the mobile broadband price comparison section on Broadband Genie.
-If you want to check your mobile broadband speed you can do so with our specialised mobile broadband speed test tool.
+If you want to check your mobile broadband speed, you can do so with our broadband speed test tool.

 What are upload and download speeds?

-For most people, especially when looking at mobile broadband speed, download speed is the important one of the two – the speed at which data can be transferred to your PC from your mobile internet service provider (ISP).
-This could cover anything from browsing the net to downloading an MP3 track, or streaming music or television via the iPlayer.
+The download speed is the rate at which data is transferred to your device from a mobile internet service provider (ISP).
+That data could be anything from browsing a web page to downloading an MP3 track, or streaming music or television via the iPlayer.
 When you're looking at our comparison tables, the figure noted in the 'Speed' column is the download speed.

-In contrast, upload speed is the rate at which data from your own machine can be sent via the internet.
-Examples of uploads include sending content such as holiday pics to Flickr and Facebook, or adding videos to YouTube.
-While upload speeds often fall into the background as far as advertising is concerned, they can be very important to people who do a lot of uploading – working remotely from home, for example, and sending large files via email.
+In contrast, upload speed is the rate at which data from your device can be sent to the internet.
+Examples of uploads include posting content such as holiday pics to Facebook or adding videos to YouTube.

-However tempting an offer a mobile broadband provider puts in front of you, if it has poor or no 3G/4G coverage in the area that you'll be using it, its worthless.
-Be sure to visit our main comparison page and use the mobile broadband coverage checker there for each network before you make your decision.
+However tempting an offer a mobile broadband provider puts in front of you, it's worthless if it has weak or no coverage in the area that you'll be using it.

 Is mobile broadband fast enough for me?

-Mobile broadband can be a little misunderstood, and many people think it will be as good (and fast) as their fixed-line connection.
-For some it can be, especially in a static spot in a good coverage area, but until the technology has moved forward a little more the average user will find slower and less consistent speeds than they're used to from a fixed line.
+Mobile broadband can be a little misunderstood, and many people think it will be as fast as their fixed-line home connection.
+That may be true when you're in a spot with a strong 4G or 5G signal, but often the average user will find it delivers slower and less consistent speed than a fixed-line.

 However, mobile broadband is still a fantastic product once you realise its limitations, and can be invaluable.
-While serious gamers and data hungry businesses won't be cancelling their fixed-line broadband deals in a hurry, an average 3G broadband speed of around 5Mb will be enough for many online tasks.
+While serious gamers and data-hungry businesses won't be cancelling their fixed-line broadband deals in a hurry, an average 4G broadband speed will be more than enough for many online tasks.

-In fact, a speed of 1-2Mb should be fine for browsing the web, checking email, downloading a few songs and even watching the odd bit of streaming TV.
-So, if you can handle the odd drop in service and aren't always in a massive hurry for your data, mobile broadband could be a good choice for you.
+In fact, speeds of a few megabits per second should be sufficient for browsing the web, checking email, downloading a few songs, and even watching the odd bit of streaming TV.
+So, if you can handle the occasional drop in service and aren't always in a massive hurry for your data, mobile broadband could be a good choice for you.

 Can mobile broadband be used for online gaming?